hdgarrood/purescript-numeric-hierarchy-guide/introduction.rst

 * When two rings are "the same" (and what that means)
 * General principles for formulating these mathematical structures as PureScript type classes
+* A glossary
+* A diagram with an overview of this hierarchy

 Why?
 ----